 Paul McCartney did an interview with London newspaper The Daily Mirror that appeared in today's edition in 1966.
 He acknowledged that he had told Life Magazine that he had taken LSD four times, didn't regret it, and knew his fans would understand.

 The Rolling Stones marked their 7th British #1 single, Jumpin' Jack Flash today in 1968.
 Mick Jagger and Keith Richards had written the song at Keith's country house while under the influence of something likely those jazz cigarettes.
 They'd heard stomping coming from outside, and when Mick asked what it was, Keith said it was his gardener, Jack Dyer.
 "Oh that's just Jack...Jumping Jack".
 When they stopped laughing, they wrote the rest of the lyrics.

-Led Zeppelin played the second of two nights at the Seattle Center Coliseum (now the Key Arena) tonight in 1972.
+Led Zeppelin played the second of two nights at the Seattle Center Coliseum (Of late the Key Arena, currently being demolished save for the historic roofline) tonight in 1972.
 The show the night before was originally supposed to be in Vancouver BC, but the city council there had declared a "freeze on rock concerts", so Zeppelin announced that all Vancouver tickets would be honored at the Seattle "make up" show.

 Rock and Roll Birthdays